-You can see this in the sample code lighting/HeightMap.js, which includes the methods for generation of vertices and wireframe indices already implemented.
-Your task is to complete the implementation of methods for generation of indices for the polygons, and vertex normal vectors.
+You can see this in the sample code lighting/HeightMap.js, where the methods for generation of vertices and wireframe indices already implemented.
+Your task is to complete the implementation of the two methods for generation of indices for the polygons, and generation of vertex normal vectors.
 There is a generous amount of internal documentation in the code to get you started.

 You can experiment with samples of the wireframes using HeightMapTest1.html, which should work out of the box.
 Edit the top of HeightMapTest1.js to try out different functions.
-For the "ripple" function you should see something like the image at left:
+For the "ripple" function you should see something like this, where the fragment shader picks a color for each fragment based on its height (y-value) in world space: